theo-obadiah-teguh/A-MAZE-ING/README.md

 ### Use of Non-Standard Libraries
 There were no non-standard libraries used in the creation of this game.

+### Use of ASCII Art
+All imported art in this program was obtained from the [ASCII Art Archive](https://www.asciiart.eu/)

 ---

 ### Compilation and Execution Instructions: